 Measurements were collected from the inside one wall to the inside of the next wall.

-- (2) Precipitation data from NOAA Allas 14 https://hdsc.nws.noaa.gov/hdsc/pfds/pfds_map_cont.html.
-(3) Net Containment Capacity = Containment Capacity - Total Displacement - Required Freeboard. - (4) Additional Capacity is calculated as Net Containment Capacity Copacity of Largest Container. - Secondary Containment has sufficient capacity to contain contents of the largest storage tank and precipitation based on a 25-year, 24-hour rain event (12.3 inches).
+(2) Precipitation data from NOAA Atlas 14 https://hdsc.nws.noaa.gov/hdsc/pfds/pfds_map_cont.html.
+NOAA released the precipitation data in September 2018, and the data was obtained on July 18, 2024.
+(3) Net Containment Capacity = Containment Capacity - Total Displacement - Required Freeboard.
+(4) Additional Capacity is calculated as Net Containment Capacity - Capacity of Largest Container.